ibex-team/ibex-lib/newdoc/lab.rst

 **Question 2**

-Build the initial set [-10,10]x[-10,10] and contract it with the separator.
+Build the initial set [-10,10]x[-10,10] and contract it with the separator with a precision of 0.1.

 .. hidden-code-block:: cpp
    :label: show/hide solution